fredyw/mastery-with-sql/README.md

 # mastery-with-sql
-Solutions for Master with SQL course
+Solutions for Mastery with SQL course.